xichensf/magical/README.md

 #### **TF motif mapping (prior)**
-We map motifs from the chromVarmotif library to all peaks and get their binary binding relationship.
+We map motifs from the [chromVARmotifs](https://github.com/GreenleafLab/chromVARmotifs) library to all peaks and get their binary binding relationship.

   * *TF-peak mapping file*: a three-column matrix with *peak index*, *motif index*, and *binary binding*.
   * *Motif file*: a two-column matrix with *motif index* and *motif names*.